 Since those early beginnings, Dolores Park Church has been a light in the Mission District of San Francisco and a bridge for God’s love to our city and to the world.

-Known for their hospitality and Biblical integrity, the people of Dolores Park Church have extended the love of Jesus Christ to the generations that have come and gone or who still are in our city: Swedish seamen, hippies of the 60’s, the military of the Presidio, those suffering from AIDS and HIV, the Mission District’s Hispanic community, students and families in our immediate neighborhood, and our many friends and family members.
+Known for their hospitality, Biblical integrity, and intergenerational congregation the people of Dolores Park Church have extended the love of Jesus Christ to the generations that have come and gone or who still are in our city: Swedish seamen, hippies of the 60’s, the military of the Presidio, those suffering from AIDS and HIV, the Mission District’s Hispanic community, students and families in our immediate neighborhood, and our many friends and family members.

 Dolores Park Church today is an intergenerational, multi-ethnic faith community in the heart of San Francisco’s Mission District.
 What’s changed is that we’re no longer a Swedish Church.
 What hasn’t changed is our love for Jesus and desire to reach our world with the message of His transforming grace.